Monica Rosenberg, Ph.D.

 I'm a cognitive neuroscientist working with BJ Casey and Avram Holmes at Yale University.
 My research explores how we pay attention, and how insights from attention research can help improve focus.
 In particular, I build models that predict individual differences in attention and cognition from patterns of functional brain connectivity across development.

 I did my graduate work in the Department of Psychology at Yale, where I worked primarily with Marvin Chun and collaborated with Todd Constable.
-Before that, I examined attention fluctuations with Michael Esterman in the Boston Attention and Learning Lab.
+Before that, I examined attention fluctuations with Michael Esterman.
 As an undergraduate I studied cognitive neuroscience at Brown University and worked on cognitive control and memory with David Badre.